jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - Why are football supporters often such dicks?
 [113]
 - Comedic genius from The Two Ronnies - every station is a pun.
 [114]
 - The most common name in London?
 Muhammed (or some spelling variation) [118]
+- In South Korea, only blind people can give massages, to ensure those without vision can still work [125]
+- Based on my study abroad year in the US, I can confirm: US college parties typically aren’t that great [128]

 ## Relationships and Personalities